Justified: The Videos

 Justified: The Videos is the first live video album by American singer-songwriter Justin Timberlake released on September 23, 2003, through Jive Records.
-The collection compiles all four music videos from Justin Timberlake's debut album, alongside with live performances.
+The collection compiles all four music videos from Justin Timberlake's debut album, along with live performances.
 It also includes exclusive behind-the-scenes footage and offers a comprehensive visual overview of Timberlake's transition from NSYNC member to solo artist.

 From a critical standpoint, the project garnered favorable reviews that acknowledged its technical merits and contribution to the artist's evolving musical identity, though some commentators noted selective editing choices in the final presentation.
 Commercially, the release reached the Top 10 on Billboard's Top Music Videos in the United States and was certified gold by the Recording Industry Association of America (RIAA).

 DVD details

 The collection includes all four music videos from his debut studio album, Justified (2002), complemented by archival performances from the 2002 MTV Video Music Awards and MTV Live in Times Square.
 The DVD also incorporates exclusive behind-the-scenes material from MTV's Making the Video series.

 Notable content features Timberlake's televised appearance at the Brit Awards 2003 alongside live renditions of his signature tracks, including "Rock Your Body", "Like I Love You", "Señorita" and "Cry Me a River".
 The release serves as a comprehensive visual companion to Timberlake's transition from NSYNC member to solo artist, capturing his early career milestones in a single package.